Constrained Form-Finding of Tension-Compression Structures using Automatic Differentiation: Introduction

-This paper is organized in six sections.
 In Section \ref{cemf} we present the theoretical concepts that underpin the current state of the CEM framework.
-The steps followed to sequentially and iteratively compute a state of static equilibrium are reviewed from an algorithmic perspective.
-The mathematical formulation of the objective function that is minimized to solve a constrained form-finding problem is also discussed.
+We review the steps followed to sequentially and iteratively compute a state of static equilibrium from an algorithmic perspective, and discuss the mathematical formulation of the objective function that is minimized to solve a constrained form-finding problem.

 Section \ref{extensions} develops the extensions we make to the CEM framework to overcome the limitations we outlined in Section \ref{limitations}, which constitute the core of our contribution.
 We first introduce a new topological helper object, the auxiliary trail.
 We show next how we leverage AD to evaluate an exact gradient of the CEM form-finding algorithm and guide the reader through this process with a simple constrained form-finding example.
 We also present a new standalone design tool called \texttt{compas\_cem} that encapsulates the two above-mentioned extensions.